Hammersmith & City Line

 (1863-1941)

-The Metropolitan/Circle line Kings Cross station used to be situated to the east of its present location but was moved to allow a more convenient interchange with the deep level stations and the main line station itself.
+The Metropolitan/Circle line Kings Cross station was a dual station that also served the City Widened lines (more recently taken over by Thameslink trains).
+It was situated to the east of its present location but the Metropolitan line part of it was moved to allow a more convenient interchange with the deep level stations and the main line station itself.
+(The Widened lines / Thameslink part of the station remained operational until 2007, when it was relocated further to the north-west, under St. Pancras station)

-Construction of the new station was accomplished by filling in the running tunnel to provide a concourse and diverting the tracks into old tunnels that ran outside of and parallel with the original running tunnels (the old tunnels were short City Widened Lines extensions past the junction where they veered north to St.Pancras)
+Construction of the new Metropolitan line station was accomplished by filling in the running tunnel to provide a concourse and diverting the tracks into old tunnels that ran outside of and parallel with the original running tunnels - the old tunnels were short City Widened Lines westerly extensions beyond the junction where they veered north to St.Pancras.

 According to two ex-pats; Ian Simpson and Dewi Williams, the western end of the replacement Kings Cross station had a bay platform for terminating trains.
 It was of six-car length but was rarely used as the norm was for eight-car trains after the war.
 It remained until the 1960s but was mostly filled in, leaving just the short section shown here.

-The changing face of the old running tunnel: in the late 1970s and (moving your cursor over the image) in Oct 2006.
+The changing face of the old running tunnel at the replacement Kings Cross station: in the late 1970s...

 The old station looking west.
 The photo is taken from the eastbound platform, which used to also serve the northbound Widened lines.